404 Pages That Are On-Brand and Keep Your Customers

 4 | CreativeLive

 The CreativeLive site is clever, but it is a little tricky if you aren’t website-savvy.
-However, their audience is often already a member and they are online to discover more online learning and as the title suggests, they are in creative industries, so the brand personality is spot on.
+However, their audience is digital-savvy and creative, so it speaks to them.
+As the name (CreativeLive) suggests, the viewers are most likely in creative industries, so the brand personality is spot on.

 5 | The masters

 This gets 100 points for cleverness and being on-brand.
-I only wish they gave the user an option to find what they were looking for.
+I only wish they gave the user an option to find what they were originally looking for.
 If this is someone who doesn’t understand 404/Page Not Found, they might be confused.
-However, you do have the navigation bar at the top, which most likely works for them (they do know what they’re doing over there!)
+However, you do have the navigation bar at the top, which most likely works.
 Unlike Emirates, they tell you it was your fault, but that even happens to Tiger Woods.

 6| Amy porterfield